 Manifold systems refer to where you run your flow and return to a manifold.
 Similar to an underfloor manifold, or perhaps one you have created yourself.
 This can be located anywhere in the property but ideally centrally, then split off for individual runs to each radiator or emitter.

-This ensures all the radiators have similar communal pipework resistances, and if/when an emitter turns off, the pressure effects on each of the other other emitters is the same/similar.
+This ensures all the radiators have similar communal pipework resistances, and if/when an emitter turns off, the pressure effects on each of the other emitters is the same/similar.

 A manifold system makes it so easy to balance (if necessary at all) as it’s all in one easily accessible point.

 First in last out, is the term generally used in the trade.
-This is the same as a traditional 2 pipe system, however the first radiator your flow pipe feeds is the last radiator in your return circuit.
+This is the same as a traditional 2 pipe system, however, the first radiator your flow pipe feeds is the last radiator in your return circuit.
 This has the effect of making all your radiator circuits similar resistances.

-You may find this impractical, however there are as many versions of all of these techniques as your imagination will allow.
+You may find this impractical, however, there are as many versions of all of these techniques as your imagination will allow.

 The more you can create equal resistances like this the more a constant pressure mode will suit.
-A proportional pressure setting would be better selected for undersized and poorly planned system.
+A proportional pressure setting would be better selected for undersized and poorly planned systems.
 More on this another time

 This may be one of the last pieces of content we will be publishing here for a while as we push harder on our online video course that's currently under development.